-- display, at the second node, the representation of the at least one folder in the location among the one or more folders on the file explorer interface. - 2.
-The system of claim 1, wherein the system is configured such that the object associated with the at least one email address includes the at least one email address or an alias, and the file explorer interface is displayed using a file explorer client application and not via a web page; wherein the system is further configured such that the at least one email message is sent without including the file attachment with the at least one email message, and the storage at the second node does not store any file when the representation of the at least one folder is created, both for avoiding the at least one file from having to be communicated to and stored at the second node until the at least one file is requested by a user at the second node. - 3.
-An apparatus, comprising: - at least one non-transitory memory storing instructions; - one or more processors in communication with the at least one non-transitory memory, wherein the one or more processors execute the instructions to: - cause, at a first node, display of at least one first interface with a first user interface element, utilizing first hypertext markup language-equipped code that is sent via at least one network: - receive, from the first node via the at least one network, an indication of at least one folder via the first user interface element, utilizing the at least one first interface: - cause, at the first node, display of at least one second interface with a second user interface element, utilizing second hypertext markup language-equipped code that is sent via the at least one network; - receive, from the first node via the at least one network, indicia associated with at least one email address via the second user interface element, utilizing the at least one second interface: - receive, from the first node via the at least one network, an indication to share the at least one folder; - based on the receipt of the indication of the at least one folder, the indicia associated with the at least one email address, and the indication to share the at least one folder via the at least one network; generate at least one email message identifying the at least one folder and including a reference to the at least one folder, without including at least one file in the at least one folder as an attachment of the at least one email message; - send, to a second node via the at least one network, the at least one email message, without including the at least one file in the at least one folder as an attachment of the at least one email message; - based on the receipt of the indication of the at least one folder, the indicia associated with the at least one email address, and the indication to share the at least one folder via the at least one network; cause, utilizing particular code configured to be stored on a storage at the second node and further configured to cooperate with a file explorer interface, creation of a representation of the at least one folder in a location among one or more folders on the file explorer interface, where the storage at the second node does not store the at least one file when the creation of the representation of the at least one folder is caused;
+- 2. The method of claim 1, wherein the object associated with the at least one email address includes the at least one email address or an alias, and the file explorer interface is displayed using a file explorer client application and not via a web page; wherein the at least one email message is sent without including the file attachment with the at least one email message, and the storage at the second node does not store any file in response to the representation of the at least one folder being created, both for avoiding any file from having to be communicated to and stored at the second node until requested by at least one user at the second node. - 3.
+The method of claim 1, wherein the file explorer interface is displayed by a client-based file explorer application, and where the storage of the second node does not store any file in the at least one folder in response to the representation of the at least one folder being created. - 4.
+The method of claim 1, wherein the file explorer interface is displayed by a client-based file explorer application associated with an operating system.

+5. A method, comprising:

+at a first node:

+causing display of at least one first interface with a first user interface element, utilizing first hypertext markup language-equipped code, receiving an indication of at least one folder via the first user interface element, utilizing the at least one first interface.

+causing display of at least one second interface with a second user interface element, utilizing second hypertext markup language-equipped code, receiving indicia associated with at least one email address via the second user interface element, utilizing the at least one second interface, and receiving an indication to share the at least one folder for causing to be sent, to a second node via at least one network, at least one email message identifying the at least one folder and including a reference to the at least one folder, without including any file in the at least one folder as an attachment of the at least one email message; and at the second node:
-cause, at the second node, display of the representation of the at least one folder in the location among the one or more folders on the file explorer interface;

-detect, at the second node, an indication to open the at least one file in the at least one folder; and
+causing, via particular code configured to be stored on a storage at the second node and further configured to cooperate with a file explorer interface, creation of a representation of the at least one folder in a location among one or more folders on the file explorer interface, causing display of the representation of the at least one folder in the location among the one or more folders on the file explorer interface, receiving an indication to open at least one file in the at least one folder, and